Gracken-GrackGames/SimpleVRUI/README.md

 # SimpleVRUI
-Drag and drop a basic UI for your VR game.
-Builds off of VRTK and SteamVR Plugin (Those will be needed separately)
+Drag and drop a basic UI for your VR game. **VRTK and SteamVR Plugin will be needed!
+(Can find these in Unity Asset Store)**

 Changelog
 ------------
+SimpleVRUI v0.46

+* Made README PDF easier to understand and bolded for skimming (YAY less reading)

 SimpleVRUI v0.45 Release!

 **Features:**